dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

-When looking at the trifecta of print-farm-serve through the lens of Bitcoin, most people will know by now that only 21 million will ever exist, i.e. that you can't print it.
+When looking at the trifecta of print-farm-serve through the lens of Bitcoin, most people will know by now that only 21 million will ever exist, i.e. that you can't print more of it.
 Fewer people will understand the difficulty adjustment, which is the mechanism that allows Bitcoin's monetary issuance to be fixed in time, i.e. the mechanism that makes the efficient farming of bitcoin impossible.
 Only very few will understand